IotaSpencer/iotaspencer.me/projects/site_hook/index.md

 ## About

 {{ page.excerpt }}
+**Note**: 'root' indicates the part of the config file that has only sibling keys, and no parents, the left most column

+1. Past 0.9.1 there are breaking configuration changes, they are the following
+   * ~/.shrc/config -> root:host --> root:webhook:host
+   * ~/.shrc/config -> root:port --> root:webhook:port
 1. Any version number in #.#.z is to be considered a development or patch/bug release.
    * These are released often, almost every other day or more than once in a day.
    * Consider these unstable